radovskyb/watcher/cmd/watcher/README.md

 Using the `-pipe` and `-cmd` flags together will send the event's info to the command's stdin when changes are detected.

-1. Create a file calling `script.py` with this as it's contents:
+First create a file called `script.py` with the following contents:
 ```python
 import sys